Sports and Scores header

 Kirk Minihane wants to sit down with both sports editors at the major newspapers in Boston.
 Only Boston Herald sports editor Sean Leahy took Kirk up on the invitation to join the show.
 What you will hear is a great conversation between two people who are very interested in the newspaper business and how that business has changed over the years and what the future holds for newspapers.
 Kirk and Sean talk about the ongoing and longstanding rivalry between the Herald and Globe.

-Glenn, Fred, and Butch talk about the offensive miscues of the Patriots and the multiple turnovers, which allowed the Texans to keep the game close.More from this show

-Hour 3.
-Charlotte Wilder's article has sparked a lot of debate on Twitter.
-Toucher has some words for K&C.More from this show
+Hour 4.
+Bill Belichick holds his Friday press conference while Mut and Kirk try and play a game.
+Mut has a big announcement.
+Gerry calls in from the Inauguration on his crystal-clear cell phone.More from this show

 Hour 1.
+Gerry is going to Trump's Inauguration.
+Robert Kraft is still not happy with the NFL.More from this show

-Mut joins Kirk and Gerry to discuss Charlotte Wilder's article on the Patriots' "Trump problem."More from this show
+Hour 2.
+Ben Volin joins the show to discuss the Patriots game this weekend.More from this show

-Hour 4.
-K&C gives their own award for who could handle Kirk the best.
-Kirk, Gerry and Mut make their predictions for the Patriots-Texans game.More from this show

-Mike Florio of ProFootball Talk and NBC joins Glenn, Lou, and Christian, and talks about the Divisional Round, a potential Roger Goodell return to Gillette, and Post-Season Officiating.More from this show
+Kirk Minihane is joined by his long time nemesis Bart Hubbuch.
+Kirk and Bart discuss the incident between the two that led to Kirk being let go from Comcast and the long standing issue of deflategate.
+Bart annoyingly wouldn't get of his speaker phone.
+This is an explosive interview between two guys who admittedly dislike each other.More from this show

+Kirk Minihane brings Chad Finn back to the show to talk about the Charlotte Wilder story about the relationship between the Pats and Trump.
+Chad defends Charlotte for some of the story and her previous articles, Kirk still has problems with what he thinks is lazy reporting.
+Kirk and Chad also talk about whether a third sports station in Boston would be viable and if Curt Schilling will ever make it into the Baseball Hall of Fame.More from this show